jillesvangurp/kt-search/docs/src/test/kotlin/documentation/projectreadme/gradle.md

 **This also means the groupId has changed**.
 It's now `com.jillesvangurp` instead of `com.github.jillesvangurp.kt-search`.

-We'd like to get this on maven central.
-Except I've had a really hard time getting that working and am giving up on that for now.
-The issue seems to be that I always hit some weird very unspecific error and their documentation + plugins just never seem to quite work as advertised.
-Multi platform, multi module, and kotlin scripting are three things that tend to make things complicated.
+I of course would like to get this on maven central eventually.
+However, I've had a really hard time getting that working and am giving up on that for now.
+The issue seems to be that I always hit some weird and very unspecific error and their documentation + plugins just never seem to quite work as advertised.
+Multi platform, multi module, and kotlin scripting are three things that tend to make things complicated apparently.
 If anyone wants to support me with this, please reach out.
-Otherwise use our private repository
+Otherwise use our private repository for now.